Hayden-Cao/Bash-Scripts-on-Docker/README.md

-# Bash Script on Docker to Setup, Run, and Rerun the F1Tenth Simulation - Tutorial
+# Bash Script on Docker - Tutorial

+**Goal:** Create bash scripts that will let you setup, run, and rerun the simulation in docker with scripts to avoid the hassle of typing and copy pasting multiple commands

 **Note 1: To copy and paste anything into the terminal use the Right Mouse Button**
 **Note 2: I have only tried this on Windows machines running WSL**

+**Prerequisite:**
-**Prerequisite:** Be able to run the simulation by typing each command individually
+Be able to run the simulation by typing each command individually
+Install VSCode and the extension Dev Containers from the VSCode Marketplace